On this page:

 When configuring replication, you specify the external address at which Controller clients, such as app agents and UI users, will address the Controller at the load balancer.
 The Controllers themselves need to be able to reach this address as well.
 If the Controller will reside within a protected network relative to the load balancer, preventing them from reaching this address, there needs to be an internal VIP on the protected side that proxies the active Controller from within the network.
 This is specified using the -i parameter.

-The load balancer can check the availability of the Controller at the following address:
+For purposes of automating routing rules, the load balancer can check the availability of a Controller at the following address: http://<controller>:<port>/rest/serverstatus

 Setting Up the Controller High Availability Pair